-Despite all mentioned above, people have managed to unite and become a nation for real, and it is all worth it.
-I believe that Belarusians will never again become those obedient and humble people that they had been for twenty six years.
-Many of us used to be very distant from politics, we just tried to survive, live our lives and do the best we could regardless of the circumstances.
+Despite all this, people have managed to unite and become a nation for real, and it’s all worth it.
+I believe that Belarusians will never again become these obedient and humble people that they’ve been for 26 years.
+Many of us used to be distant from politics, we just tried to survive, live our lives and do the best we could regardless of the circumstances.
 We were creating families, bringing up our children, working and studying, not really reflecting upon the issues such as who we are and in which direction we are moving.
 We sort of shielded ourselves from the outside world, creating boundaries and not daring to take a step beyond them.
 It all has changed.
 People are different now.
 There is an atmosphere of unity and solidarity in our cities, sincere emotions, openness and positive interaction.
 It’s curious that Lukashenka’s hatred served as the catalyst of the nation’s awakening.
-This is probably worth the twenty six years long dictatorship.
+This is probably worth the 26 years long dictatorship.

 The story was originally told to Nadia C and translated by Darya L.